-A population-based case-control study completed in the Australian, Canadian, French, Israeli, and New Zealand components of the INTERPHONE study examined the risk of glioma and meningioma as a result of mobile phone use (54).
+A population-based case-control of the INTERPHONE study examined the risk of glioma and meningioma as a result of mobile phone use (55).
+INTERPHONE completed this component on populations in Australia, Canada, France, Israel, and New Zealand.

 The study included 553 glioma and 676 meningioma cases ascertained from neurological and ontological centers in each country and 1,762 glioma controls and 1911 meningioma controls from locally appropriate population-based sampling frames.
-Exposure was quantified with highly detailed interviews that collected data on use patterns, conditions of use, mobile phone models, and network operators.
+Exposure was quantified with highly detailed interviews that collected data on use patterns, conditions of use, mobile phone models and network operators.
 Unlike other INTERPHONE research, this study also employed an algorithm to estimate actual radiofrequency radiation dose for each case and control.
-The study found increased risk of glioma (91% odds increase) and a small statistically non-significant increase in meningioma risk in long-term mobile phone users in the highest exposure quintile.
+The study found an increased risk of glioma (91% odds increase) and a small statistically non-significant increase in meningioma risk in long-term mobile phone users in the highest exposure quintile.
 However, no dose-response relationship was found for either cancer.

-A 2017 advanced modeling re-analysis of the 2001 to 2004 Canadian portion of the INTERPHONE study examined the risk of glioma, meningioma, and parotid gland tumors as a result of mobile phone use (50).
+A 2017 advanced modeling re-analysis of the 2001 to 2004 Canadian portion of the INTERPHONE study examined the risk of glioma, meningioma, and parotid gland tumors as a result of mobile phone use (51).
 The study included 405 cases from hospitals in participating Canadian provinces and 516 controls from provincial population registries and frequency matched by age and region.
-Exposure was quantified via face-to-face interviews and data on telephone network operator, patterns of mobile phone use, mobile phone use in rural and urban areas, and use of hands-free devices was collected.
-The study found no evidence of an increase in the risk of meningioma, acoustic neuroma, or parotid gland tumors in relation to mobile phone use.
+Exposure was quantified via face-to-face interviews and data on telephone network operators, patterns of mobile phone use, mobile phone use in rural and urban areas, and the use of hands-free devices were collected.
+The study found no evidence concerning mobile phone use of an increase in the risk of meningioma, acoustic neuroma, or parotid gland tumors.
 This re-analysis employed methodological corrections to reduce the recall and selection biases present in the Canadian INTERPHONE study.

-Like the Hardell group studies, a number of INTERPHONE studies found a relationship between high and long-term exposure to mobile phones and types of brain and head/neck cancers (51,54,55,65).
-However, none of the studies found a dose-response relationship, which is a feature that commonly exists for exposures with causal relationships to cancer endpoints (66- 68), including that for ionizing radiation and cancer (69).
-Some INTERPHONE studies also found that mobile phones provided a "protective" effect on cancer, which indicates significant and multifactorial bias (47).
-Based solely on case-control results from the Hardell and INTERPHONE study groups, there is insufficient evidence to indicate a causal relationship between mobile phone radiofrequencies and cancer due to: 1) the biases present in these studies, 2) the lack of consistency in results among studies, 3) the fact that there were few individuals among controls that could be truly "unexposed" to RFR even before mobile phones became ubiquitous (70), and 4) poor evidence of a dose-response relationship.
+Like the Hardell group studies, several INTERPHONE studies found a relationship between high and long-term exposure to mobile phones and types of brain and head/neck cancers (52,55,56,66).
+However, none of the studies found a dose-response relationship, which is a feature that commonly exists for exposures with causal relationships to cancer endpoints (67-69), including that for ionizing radiation and cancer (70).
+Some INTERPHONE studies also found that mobile phones provided a "protective" effect on cancer, which indicates significant and multifactorial bias (48).
+Based solely on case-control results from the Hardell and INTERPHONE study groups, there is insufficient evidence to indicate a causal relationship between mobile phone radiofrequencies and cancer due to biases present in these studies, lack of consistency in results among studies, few people among controls that could be truly "unexposed" to RFR even before mobile phones became ubiquitous (71), and poor evidence of a dose-response relationship.

-Summary of Cancer Endpoints
+Summary of cancer endpoints

 Overall, there is insufficient evidence to indicate a causal relationship between mobile phone exposures and any cancer endpoint.
 Most studies that OHA reviewed found no association between ultra-high and super-high RFR exposures and cancer endpoints.
-Although an association between long-term mobile phone use and various brain cancers was found in some studies, more studies found no association between long-term use and cancers.
-Moreover, many of the studies have several limitations that reduce the ability to deduce causation.
+An association between long-term mobile phone use and various brain cancers was found in some studies.
+However, more studies found no association between long-term use and cancers.
+Moreover, many studies have several limitations that reduce the ability to deduce causation.